-If not, then ISP NoN generates more revenue from the CP, and thus provide a cheaper Internet access fee for EUs.
-The higher this sensitivity, the higher would be the side payment from the CP (can be seen from the expression of $\tilde{p}^{eq}$), and the higher would be the discount on the Internet access fees for EUs.

-Moreover, note that the side-payment charged for the premium quality ($\tilde{p}^{eq}\tilde{q}_p$) is increasing with respect to (i) $\kappa_{ad}$ (the sensitivity of the CP to the quality), (ii) the premium quality ($\tilde{q}_p$), and (iii) number of EUs with the non-neutral ISP ($n^{eq}_{NoN}$), and is decreasing with respect to the free quality ($\tilde{q}_f$).
-Note that since in this case $n_{NoN}<1$, the side payment would be lower than the side payment in candidate outcome (a).
-This side-payment can be positive or negative.
-However, as we explain later, the numerical results reveal that the side-payment is positive whenever this candidate outcome is an SPNE.
+If not, then $p^{eq}_{NoN}$ increases with respect to $\tilde{q}_p$.

-In addition, note that $n_{NoN}$ is increasing with respect to the premium quality, i.e. $\tilde{q}_p$, and the sensitivity of the CP and EUs to the quality, i.e. $\kappa_u$ and $\kappa_{ad}$.
-The relationship between $n_{NoN}$ (and thus $n_N$) and the transport costs, i.e. $t_N$ and $t_{NoN}$ is more complex and is discussed in Section~\ref{section:numerical_more_results}.
+Next, $n_{NoN}$ increases with the premium quality, $\tilde{q}_p$, and the sensitivity of the CP and EUs to the quality, $\kappa_u$ and $\kappa_{ad}$.
+The more complex relationship between $n_{NoN}$ (and thus $n_N$) and $t_N$ and $t_{NoN}$ will be discussed in Section~\ref{section:numerical_more_results}.